By Efrona Mor

 Odo felt conflicted.
 “You are in the human lands and request the impossible, Domis Barathir!”
 Odo approached cautiously and pulled a flask from his belt.
 He bent down, still suspicious, looking around.

 “My war belt…” whispered the demon. “… scrolls for the pup.”
 Odo looked over at the belt again and back to the demon as he opened the flask.
-He held it to the demon’s mouth.
+He held it to Domis’s mouth.
 The Shadow took it, gulping.
 His flickering yellow eyes begged Odo.
 “What say thee, King?”

 Odo exhaled, looking yet again at the pup.
 “I…I cannot accept.”

-Odo looked behind the demon’s eyes seeing death near and lowered his head, confused.
-He nodded with a quick jerk of his head.
-“The great wise stronghold, you say?”
+Odo looked behind the demon’s eyes seeing death near, and lowered his head, confused.
+He violently shook his head no. “The great wise stronghold, you say?”
 Odo chuckled.
 “What do you know of me that the gods do not?”
 In his sarcasm, he found truth.
 “This oath cannot be pledged without utter devotion.”

-“Thou art more than thy reflection as king, sire, a… accept before I die… doth thou deny the vow to the old ways?”
+“Thou art more than thy reflection as king, sire, a… accept before I die… doth thou deny thy vow to the old ways?”

 “Thou canst deny me.”
 Domis motioned with his eyes to Odo’s royal tunic.
 “Doth thy human kingdom, sire, question thy sigil?
 A winged hilt: one, a black taloned smooth wing, and one, of white feathers?”
 Domis grinned slightly.
-“Tis the ancient belief that all are equal…”
+“Tis the symbol for the ancient belief that all are equal…”

-Odo finished his sentence, “… from the time when demons lived side by side with the rest of the realms as one… ’Tis ch…changed.”
+Odo finished his sentence, “… from the time when demons lived side by side with the rest of the realms as one… Times have ch…changed.”
 Odo hung his head and ran his hand over his face seeing the demon die.
 “You know I cannot deny you.
-That is why you… you drain your life…” Odo stood up and put his hands on his head.
+That is why you… you drain your life?”
+Odo stood up and put his hands on his head.
 He felt something inside him rip at his heart, and he panicked, seeing Domis was near gone.
-“I, Odo Mercer shall honor the Code of Life,” he said abruptly, knowing the demon had seconds.
+“Great winds!”
+He fell to his knees.
+“I, Odo Mercer, shall honor the Code of Life,” he said abruptly, knowing the demon had seconds.
 “Why me, Domis?
 Why?”

 “Arya?” blurted out Odo, looking around.
-He waited confused, then bent down taking the bundle into his arms.
-The pup’s wrap was bloody and the tiny one was awake.
+He waited, confused, then bent down, taking the bundle into his arms.
+The pup’s wrap was bloody, and the tiny being was awake.
 He gazed at Odo as quiet as a still lake, staring into his eyes as if he knew him.
-Odo smiled, feeling delirious.
+Odo could not smile.
+He felt delirious.
 “It is a bloody damn day in the bloody damn forest, little one.”
 He looked around again and exhaled.
 “What shall I do with you?
 We are enemies.
 Enemies.”
 Odo paused, terrified at the pup’s eyes still following his.
 “I shall lose my life if the realms discover I honor the Code of Life to save you.”
 Odo looked around again.

-When Arya burst through the forest.
-Odo backed up, looking behind her.
-She saw the pup in Odo’s arms and crumbled to her knees over the chest of the Shadow.
+When Arya burst through the forest, Odo backed up, looking behind her.
+She saw the pup in Odo’s arms and crumbled to her knees over Domis, laying her head on his chest.
 Tears fell like hard rain.

 Odo jostled, holding the pup.
-She was in her late thirties and from the land of Avar, with golden brown skin, long black hair, and body brandings, marking her a slave stolen at birth and raised in Siberal.
+She was in her late thirties and from the land of Avar, with golden brown skin, long black hair, and body brandings, marking her a human slave stolen at birth and raised on Siberal.
 She looked up at Odo, afraid to move or speak.

 “Vergth, de chorz opyth?” he asked her, and she swallowed, afraid.
 “Vergth, de chorz opyth?” he asked again.

 She quickly stood.
-“I am Arya… Scholar of Siberal and companion to the Shadow Domis… I speak thy tongue of Ropian, sire.”
-She spoke as if she practiced it for moons, while wiping back her tears and swallowing.
+“I am Arya… Scholar of Siberal and companion to the Shadow Domis.
+I speak thy tongue of Ropian, sire.”
+She spoke the sentence as if she had practiced it for moons.
+Arya wiped back her tears and swallowed.
 “I…I shall give care to thy pup.”
 Her face paled, fearing he would send her away as another tear fell.

 “My pup?”
 He took a breath.
 “My pup?
 Today was my coronation and ascension to my throne… I am king only this day.
 Odo Mercer… K…King of Red Isle, but I cannot care for this pup.”
-He scrutinized her, seeing her face begging him as the Shadow’s did and he looked at Domis, then at her again.
+He scrutinized her, seeing her face begging him as Domis did.
 “I see, ’twas well planned.”
 He paused then nodded.
 “Come.”

 “Now you ask favors of me?”